FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/login-authentication-workflows.md

 ---
 layout: advice
-title: Types of Logins and Authentication Workflows
+title: Login and Authentication Workflows
-description: A detailed explanation of the numerous types of login/authentication supported and recommended by FusionAuth
+description: A detailed explanation of the various types of login & authentication workflows used by applications.
 header_dark: true
 image: advice/types-of-logins-article.png
 category: Authentication
+author: Brian Pontarelli
 ---

 The landscape of applications today is broad.
 Similarly, the methods of authentication used is similarly varied.
-FusionAuth provides a range of options for authentication for every type of application.
-This section of the website is dedicated to many of the login methods supported and recommended by FusionAuth.
+This section covers some of the login and authentication workflows used by applications today.
+These examples use FusionAuth as the IdP (identity provider), but any IdP could be used.
+You can use these articles to help architect and design the authentication system for your application.

 Keep in mind that this list is not exhaustive.
-FusionAuth is capable of many other forms of login and purposefully does not support others for security reasons.
-You can use these articles to help architect and design the authentication system for your application.
+Most IdPs, including FusionAuth, are capable of other forms of login.
+Also, there are many login workflows that we do not cover here due to security concerns with those methods.

 Also, these articles do not discuss the pros and cons of the different types of applications and which might be best for your needs.
 They focus entirely on authentication for applications.
-There are many articles available that cover different application types and why you should choose one over the other.
+There are many articles available that cover different application types and why you should choose one over the other (such as the decision to use a native mobile application versus a responsive web application).

 ## Definitions

-* **Native login form** - this is a form built directly into the application rather then an external login form like OAuth
+* **Native login form** - this is a form built directly into the application rather then leveraging an external login form such as OAuth
-* **Application backend** - this is the backend of the application, not FusionAuth
+* **Application backend** - this is the backend of the application, not the IdP (i.e. not FusionAuth)

 ## Traditional web application authentication